dbones-labs/mpr/readme.md

     }
 }

-//destination is an instacne of the todo type, populated accordingly. let destination = mapper.map(source, Todo);
+//destination is an instance of the todo type, populated accordingly. let destination = mapper.map(source, Todo);
 ```